-Making a full recovery from mephedrone addiction is not impossible, as long as you get the right type of help.
+Making a full recovery from mephedrone addiction is impossible, as long as you get the right type of help.

 Mephedrone is a relatively new synthetic stimulant drug that only just received its illegal classification as of 2010.
 With that being said, you can still purchase Mephedrone online as a plant fertiliser.
 Mephedrone (also known as 4‐Methylmethcathinone) is part of a family of drugs with close ties to amphetamines.
 On the streets, Mephedrone often comes in a powder form, making it that much easier to swallow or snort.
 Mephedrone also comes in pill or capsule form.